danielm1814/Kaggle-Competitions/README.md

 # Kaggle-Competitions
-My code for different Kaggle Machine Learning Competitions
+My code for the titanic Kaggle Machine Learning Competitions